zama-ai/concrete/docs/execution-analysis/simulation.md

 print(simulation.tolist())
 ```

-After the simulation runs, it prints the following:
+After the simulation runs, it prints the following results:

 ```
 [1, 4, 9, 16, 25, 36, 49, 64, 81, 100]